hari-/MyST-Me/README.md

 ###CAVEATS
 No warranty is expresed or implied.
 This is minimally tested and bugs may very well be found by you.
 It's probably a good idea to manually review all of the output.
 If you find bugs please let me know (or fix them and let me know the fix;-).
 Also, note that if the "hasMany" option is chosen it is worth reviewing the "hasMany" relationships defined to see if some should be manually changed to "hasOne".
+This program transmits the database password in plain text so it's not recommended that you run it over a network.

 ###IDEAS FOR IMPROVEMENTS/UPGRADES
 - Somebody please style this.